iot-lab/cli-tools/utils/README.md

 ## Bash-completion

-The script `iotlab-cli-tools-bash-completion.sh` is available to complete the `iotlab-*` commands.
+The script `iotlabcli-bash-completion.sh` is available to complete the `iotlab-*` commands.
 It is compatible with the standard bash-completion mechanism, as many commands are in [https://github.com/scop/bash-completion].
 The scripts only needs to be sourced at runtime from command-line:

-    source iotlab-cli-tools-bash-completion.sh
+    source iotlabcli-bash-completion.sh

 Then, bash is able to autocomplete the iotlab-* commands: